sacherjj/CasperLabs/docker/README.md

 ## Network Effects

-You can slow the network down a bit by running `make delay` in one terminal while issuing deploys in another one.
+You can slow the network down a bit by running `make delay` or `make slow` in one terminal while issuing deploys in another one.
 You should see that now it takes longer for nodes to catch up after a block is created; even just sending the deploy is going to take a bit more time.

 Another way to introduce a network partition is to for example create two networks, put the bootstrap node in both of them, but the rest of the nodes in just one, half here, half there.
 Then either slow down just the bootstrap node by introducing packet loss using the [netem](https://alexei-led.github.io/post/pumba_docker_netem/) tool, or by running `docker exec -it --privileged node-0 sh` and using `iptables`: